 Japanese cuisine is world-famous, but there is so much food in Japan to try besides sushi!
 Of course, many of us also know of sashimi, tempura, and ramen.
 Yet Japanese food culture is much richer than that.

 So when visiting the country, what food in Japan should be on your bucket list?
 To help you decide, we've compiled this list of 32 tasty Japanese foods that everyone needs to try.

 1. Buta-No-Shogayaki (Ginger Pork)

-This dish may look like ramen at first sight (and you could say it belongs to the same group of dishes), but it’s different and unique.
-If you want to taste something really traditional, don’t miss out on this dish.
+This dish may look like ramen at first sight (and you could say it belongs to the same category), but it’s different and unique.
+So if you want to taste something traditional, don’t miss out on this dish.

-Champon is originally from Nagasaki as it first appeared there in a Chinese restaurant during the Meiji era (1868-1912).
-Unlike the many different kinds of ramen, its noodles (specifically made for this dish) are boiled in the soup itself instead of being added later.
+Champon is originally from Nagasaki, as it first appeared there in a Chinese restaurant during the Meiji era (1868-1912).
+However, unlike the many different kinds of ramen, its noodles (specifically made for this dish) are boiled in the soup itself instead of being added later.

 A great seasonal dish, Champon’s ingredients vary slightly depending on the season (pork, seafood, vegetables, or any combination of these).

 The ingredients are fried in lard, and a soup of chicken and pig bones is later added.
 The result is a robust and satisfying taste that is rarely the same.
 In fact, not only can different versions of this dish be found in many countries in Asia, but also within Japan.
 This creates a variety of unique styles and flavors that will keep you wanting more!

 Okay, so they're not really a dish, but they are a wildly popular food in Japan.
 These are not yet mature soybeans, still in their pods.
 They can be served hot or cold (at times grilled instead of boiled) and are usually dressed only with salt.
 Edamame make for an amazing appetizer.